mmoore483/quiz/README.md

 - Pale has also been used as a background for the main body of the site.
 This aids contrast with the dark text but also maintains a minimalistic site allowing the text information to be the main focus for the user.
 - Brightpink has been selected from the hero image using the colour picker tool.
 This has been used as an accent colour for buttons
 - Lightpink has been selected from the hero image using the colour picker tool.
 This has been used as an accent colour for buttons.

+Under some colour blindness types, the two pinks (either side of the image)look quite similar however as they are used as accents and never placed directly atop one another, it does not affect the use of the colours or user experience: there is no need for contrast between the two pink colours (Brightpink and Lightpink).

 The colour picker used was in chrome dev tools.